 (36) In the case of PSMP,(11ac) this AC transmission restriction does not apply to either the AP or the STAs participating in the PSMP sequence, but the specific restrictions on transmission during a PSMP sequence described in 9.28 (PSMP Operation) do apply.

-(37) When permitted by the rules in 9.21.2.4 (Sharing an EDCA TXOP(11ac)) traffic from secondary ACs may be transmitted in a VHT MU PPDU that has TXVECTOR parameter NUM_USERS > 1 and that carries traffic for the primary AC.(11ac)

 (38) If a TXOP is protected by an RTS or CTS frame carried in a non-HT or a non-HT duplicate PPDU, the TXOP holder shall set the TXVECTOR parameter CH_BANDWIDTH of a PPDU as follows:(11ac)

 To be the same or narrower than RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the last received CTS frame in the same TXOP, if the RTS frame with a bandwidth signaling TA and TXVECTOR parameter DYN_BANDWIDTH_IN_NON_HT set to Dynamic has been sent by the TXOP holder in the last RTS/CTS exchange.